nklsw/nuxt3-docker-starter/README.md

-# ⚡ Dockerized Nuxt 3 Starter
+# Dockerized Nuxt 3 Starter

-Working with Docker containers in is a convinient way to seperate local machines ressources and configuration from development environments.
+Working with Docker containers is a convinient way to seperate local machines ressources and configuration from development environments.
 This minimal project is a starter for creating dockerized [Nuxt 3](https://github.com/nuxt/framework) applications.

 ## Prerequisites